DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 Dogstatsd clients send telemetry metrics by default to the agent.
 This allows you to better troubleshoot where bottleneck exists.
 Each metric will be tagged with the client language and the client version.
-These metrics will not be counted as custom and will not be billed.
+These metrics will not be counted as custom metrics and will not be billed.

 Each client share a set of common tags.